genomicsclass/leanpub/manuscript/monte_carlo.md

 ![plot of chunk unnamed-chunk-4](images/monte_carlo-unnamed-chunk-4-1.png)

 So is the distribution of this t-statistic well approximated by the normal distribution?
+In the next chapter we will introduce quantile-quantile plots which provide a useful visual inspection of how well one distribution approximates another.
+As we will explain later, if points fall on the identiy line, it means the approximation is a good one.

 ```r